Maybe you’ve tried before but struggled to come up with ideas, or maybe organizing those ideas into a consistent strategy felt impossible.

-Below you’ll find four companies that have excellent examples of what commitment to a B2B marketing blog should look like.
+Below, you’ll see a few companies that show what real commitment to a B2B marketing blog should look like.

 When you're blogging for a business, that's called content marketing.
 The best B2B content marketing examples, though, don't read like a puff piece or a personal diary.
 They're customer-focused gold mines of value.